How Payments Work

 Calculation example

-• If the illustrator has other titles registered with the program, we will add up those payments and send the illustrator one cheque for the total amount.
+- If the illustrator has other titles registered with the program, those payments will be calculated and then aggregated in the payment sent to the illustrator.

 Maximum payment